influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/production_installation/data_node_installation.md

 ## Step 2: Set up, configure, and start the data services

-Perform the following steps on each data server.
+Perform the following steps on each data node.

 ### I. Download and install the data service